 Illustration style

-Making simple sensational – to convey a feeling of clarity, simplicity and directness, the HARTMANN brand works with full surface colors without gradients.
+Making the simple sensational – to convey a feeling of clarity, simplicity and directness, the HARTMANN brand works with full surface colors without gradients.

-Healthcare for everyone
+Appearance: Healthcare for everyone

 Collage of various illustrations, such as that of a man holding a tablet in his hands.